Is Contentment Complacency?

-That’s the heart of a back and forth conversation I’ve been having with someone on Facebook.
-The conversation has left my brain operating in high gear for a while now, thinking, contemplating, and praying for wisdom from God, which He, of course, promises to generously give us (James 1:5).
+That’s the heart of a back-and-forth conversation I’ve been having with someone on Facebook.
+The conversation has left my brain operating in top gear for a while now, thinking, contemplating, and praying for wisdom from God, which He promises to give us (James 1:5).

 How do you balance moving forward with being content and thankful in the now?How do u balance moving forward with being content + thankful now?
 Click To Tweet

 After sleeping on it overnight before replying, I realized that the issue is only complex because we relate motivation and drive with chasing after money (or anything else), most times.
 The heart of contentment versus complacency is our motivations.

-Chasing after more money is like having a stick with a carrot dangling from it always in front of you.
-You’ll never get what you’re chasing, but you will exhaust yourself and be perpetually frustrated.
-When money is what you seemingly lack, though, it’s hard not to chase after it and make more moolah your goal.
+Chasing after more money is like having a stick with a carrot dangling from it, always in front of you.
+You’ll never get what you’re chasing, but you will exhaust and frustrate yourself.
+When money is what you lack, though, it’s hard not to chase after it and make more moolah your goal.

 The other side of it, complacency means just standing there, stopping, no longer moving.
-Of course, if you stop moving, eventually you start to slide backward…financially, spiritually, health-wise.
+If you stop moving, eventually you slide backward…financially, spiritually, health-wise.

 In whatever area you’ve become complacent, you eventually go backward.

-As I wrote in Shopping and Cooking Frugally, the problem with discontent is that as soon as you’ve gotten that shiny new iPhone, suddenly a new version of the iPhone comes out, and you’ll become discontent with the one you have.
+As I wrote in Grocery Shopping Survival Guide, the problem with discontent is that as soon as you’ve gotten that shiny new iPhone, suddenly a new version of the iPhone comes out, and you’ll become discontent with the one you have.
 As of this writing, dear husband and I have decided to not get another cell phone contract until we reach a certain financial goal (that being, free of the medical bill and having secure housing).

-There are many things I’d love to have or to do, but for right now, today, what I have and what I have to do is enough.
+There are many things I’d love to have or to do, but for today, what I have and what I have to do is enough.